< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2.1] THE US ELECTION OF 2016

-* In 2016, the data security controversy went to a full boil.
+* In 2016, the data security controversy went to full boil.
 The US presidential election of that year pitted Democratic candidate Hillary Clinton against Republican candidate Donald Trump in one of the dirtiest US presidential campaigns ever.
-Clinton was assailed by endless smears, most notably over her poor judgement to use a private server to handle work emails while she was secretary of state.
+Clinton was assailed by endless smears -- most notably over her poor judgement to use a private server to handle work emails while she was secretary of state.

 An FBI investigation exonerated her of criminal conduct in the matter, though was critical of Clinton's lax attitude towards data security.
 She acknowledged that the use of the email server was a mistake -- but it didn't make any difference, the smear campaign simply grew in intensity.
-Partly the campaign was based on "fake news", or fraudulent stories circulating on the internet -- most notably a tale of a pedophile ring, supposedly run by Clinton and the Democratic National Committee (DNC), centered on a pizza parlor in Washington DC.
-It should be noted that the tale had the pedophile ring operating out of the basement of the pizza parlor ... when it didn't have a basement.
+Partly the campaign was based on "fake news", fraudulent stories circulating on the internet -- most notably a tale of a pedophile ring, supposedly run by Clinton and the Democratic National Committee (DNC), centered on a pizza parlor in Washington DC.

-This and other conspiracy hoaxes relative to the Democrats would, over the next few years, lead to consolidation under a bizarre online cult known as "Q-Anon", devoted to the fabrication of ever wilder conspiracy hoaxes to smear liberals.
+This and other conspiracy hoaxes relative to the Democrats would, over the next few years, be consolidated in a bizarre online cult known as "Q-Anon", devoted to the fabrication of ever wilder conspiracy hoaxes to smear liberals.
 Disinformation had finally gone completely off the deep end.

-Some of the fake news was obtained from Troglodyte Right (TR) websites run by Americans, along with a parallel "alternative media" apparatus, the most prominent element being Fox News.
+Some of the fake news was obtained from Troglodyte (TD) Right websites run by Americans -- along with a parallel "alternative media" apparatus, the most prominent element being Fox News.
 Trump also proved adept at drumming up support among his followers by sending out propaganda, often ridiculously fraudulent, over the Twitter messaging system.

 However, the Clinton campaign took the most punishment from Wikileaks -- a website set up in 2006 to distribute secret materials, run by an Australian named Julian Assange.
 Wikileaks published floods of materials damaging to the Clinton campaign, notably from hacks into the DNC.
 In parallel, it became obvious that the Russian government, under President Vladimir Putin, was running a disinformation campaign to deny Clinton the presidency, the Russians regarding Clinton as an enemy.
 Trump, in contrast, spoke highly of Putin and envisioned an American partnership with Russia.

-The Russian attempt to influence the election was blatant and used every dirty trick in the book, with Russian trolls picking up themes from American extremists and amplifying them in social media -- the Facebook social media website being a particular outlet.
+The Russian attempt to influence the election was blatant and used every dirty trick in the book, with Russian trolls picking up themes from American extremists and amplifying them in social media -- Twitter and the Facebook social media website being particular outlets.
 The Russians had long experience in spreading disinformation in European countries; the attacks on the US represented an escalation in Russian ambitions.

 In the end, Trump won the election, if just barely -- prevailing in the electoral vote, but losing the popular vote.
 Clinton's use of a private email server substantially contributed to her defeat.
 Ironically, it appears nobody hacked into the email server, since there were no leaks from it via Wikileaks; possibly it was hacked, but nothing controversial was found.

-This suspicion was inflamed by the fact that, during the presidential campaign, Trump had publicly called for the Russians to steal and reveal Hillary Clinton's files.
-The reports of the two investigations did not conclude there had been provable collusion, but there was no doubt of connections between the Trump campaign and dodgy Russians.
-A total of 34 individuals & three companies were indicted by the investigation, resulting in 8 guilty pleas or convictions -- including five Trump associates & campaign officials.
+That suspicion was inflamed by the fact that, during the presidential campaign, Trump had publicly called for the Russians to steal and reveal Hillary Clinton's files.
+The reports of the two investigations did not conclude there had been provable collusion, since that would have required a paper trail that the plotters were careful not to leave behind them; however, there was no doubt of connections between the Trump campaign and dodgy Russians.
+A total of 34 individuals & three companies were indicted in the investigation, resulting in 8 guilty pleas or convictions -- including five Trump associates & campaign officials.

 In sum, the US presidential election of 2016 was a huge shock, with weaponized disinformation -- the "firehose of falsehood", as it was called -- rising to the top of data security concerns, to become a geo-strategic issue.